jtagusari/NoiseModelling/Docs-dev/propagation_algorithms.md

 :Build SR (source→receiver) segment;

-:Create CnossosPath from CutProfile and Path;
+:Create CnossosPathExt from CutProfile and Path;

 :Inspect PointPath list for horizontal diffraction;
 if (Contains horizontal diffraction points (DIFH)?) then (yes)